ligiacavallini/simple_rest_api/readme.txt

 I’m using MySql database with PHP PDO extension.
 The script to create the table is simplesrestapi.sql.
-The ap is in the folder /api
+The app is in the folder /api
 You can change the database access on simplerestapi/api/App/Core/Config.php There is a code called test.php in the folder simplerestapi/.
 It consists in a simple stream_context_create, in case you need.
 The URI are: